Open OEM Vs Locked OEM

 Problems with the Locked OEM

-Not Intended to Benefit YOU, the Client
+Not Intended to Benefit YOU

 How is HYPERSCALERS Different?